author Spotlight

 crafting VIVID AND unique stories

 Eldar Einarson began his professional life as a sailor at the age of 15 in 1962.
 However, his passion for acting led him to leave the sea in the late 1960s.
 Starting as a stagehand and actor at Scene 7 and the National Traveling Theater of Norway, he laid the foundation for a diverse career in television and film.
-He is now focusing on writing and digital art, and I am pleased to present his creations here.
-With his extensive life experience, vibrant imagination, and vivid writing style, his work is truly unique.
+He now focuses on digitalpoetism, a visual art form developed for fine art prints and expressed through his distinctive and evocative imagery at GaffGaff Galleri.
+Drawing on a lifetime of experience, a vibrant imagination, and a vivid writing style, his work is truly unique.

 On the horizon